20milliliter/command-terminal/README.md

     )
 ```

 The following code creates command "player set walk_speed <value>" to alter `WALK_SPEED`.
 Values inputted that are not positive integers are visibly flagged.
-Validated arguments supply their default value when autofilled.
+Validated arguments supply their default value when autocompleteed.
 ```gdscript
 func register_commands() -> void:
     CommandServer.register_command(